Azure/azure-iot-sdk-c/iothub_client/samples/ios/CocoaPods-Samples.md

 This will cause CocoaPods to read the `Podfile` and install the pods accordingly.

-#### 4. Copy an Azure IoT sample into your iOS project
+#### 4. (Optional) Choose a different sample for your iOS project

-The `azure-iot-sdk-c/iothub_client/samples` directory some Azure IoT samples that are appropriate for working with the iOS sample application:
+AzureIoTSample is an iOS app that can run different samples from the AzureIoT C SDK depending on how it is compiled:

 * **iothub_ll_c2d_sample** (cloud to device) This sample demonstrates sending messages from the cloud to the device.
 Device Explorer can be used to send the messages.